SimJunYou/CS3245-HW3/README.txt

-This is the README file for A0000000X's submission Email(s): e0000000@u.nus.edu
+This is the README file for A0200198L-A0199724M's submission Email(s): e0407179@u.nus.edu e0406705@u.nus.edu

 == Python Version ==

-We're using Python Version <3.8.10 or replace version number> for this assignment.
+We're using Python Version 3.8.10 for this assignment.

 == General Notes about this assignment ==

-Give an overview of your program, describe the important algorithms/steps in your program, and discuss your experiments in general.
-A few paragraphs are usually sufficient.

-python3 index.py -i <reuters training dir> -d dictionary.txt -p postings.txt
-python3 search.py -d dictionary.txt -p postings.txt -q queries.txt -o output.txt
+Some carry-over notes from HW2:
+> Tokenization is simple, using NLTK's word_tokenize, case folding, and Porter stemming.
+> Punctuation is left in place.
+>
+> The dictionary contains a mapping of terms to their position in the posting lists file
+> in number of characters, which serves as a pointer for retrieval.
+>
+> The final dictionary file contains:
+> - Dictionary object, as mentioned above
+>
+> Special characters:
+> - '$' separates the number of items from the actual list
+> - '*' entails the delimiter between the document ID and its respective term frequency
+> - '|' terminates the posting list serialization
+>

+The final posting list will have term frequencies written in it.
+Each posting list has this format: "df$id1*tf1,id2*tf2,...,idn*tfn|" ...where df is document frequency, idn is the nth document ID, and tfn is the term frequency of the nth document.
+Skip pointers have been disabled.

+The search method only reads the necessary postings lists from the postings lists file, using the dictionary which stores the location of each term's postings list in the file.

+The get_doc_tfidf_dict and calc_query_tfidf methods in Searcher.py compute the cosine similarities with the aid of the interface PostingReader in InputOutput.py to grab the document and term frequencies.

+In the indexing step, document lengths are calculated and stored in lengths.txt as a dictionary mapping document ID to the document length.
+This is used in Searcher.py to normalize the document and query vectors to calculate cosine similarity.

 == Files included with this submission ==

-List the files in your submission here and provide a short 1 line description of each file.
-Make sure your submission's files are named and formatted correctly.
+- README.txt
+- CS3245-hw3-check.sh
+- index.py       > Main loop for indexing, calls helper functions from InputOutput and Tokenizer
+- search.py      > Main loop for search, calls helper functions from InputOutput, Parser, and Searcher

+- InputOutput.py > Helper functions for input/output operations
+- Tokenizer.py   > Helper functions for tokenization operations
+- Parser.py      > Helper functions for parsing queries
+- Searcher.py    > Helper functions for computation of cosine similarities, and class definitions for calculation of lnc.ltc

+- dictionary.txt > Dictionary file from indexing Reuters corpora
+- postings.txt   > Postings lists file from indexing Reuters corpora
+- length.txt     > File containing dictionary mapping document ID to document vector length from indexing Reuters corpora

 == Statement of individual work ==

 Please put a "x" (without the double quotes) into the bracket of the appropriate statement.

-[ ] I/We, A0000000X, certify that I/we have followed the CS 3245 Information
-Retrieval class guidelines for homework assignments.
-In particular, I/we expressly vow that I/we have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or printed) from the discussions.
+[x] I/We, A0200198L-A0199724M, certify that we have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
+In particular, we expressly vow that we have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or printed) from the discussions.